What is a money market account?

 Note: If the minimum balance to earn the top yield is less than the minimum deposit, the minimum deposit is listed in the table.

 Compare the best money market accounts and pick the one that offers the right minimum deposit and interest rate for your financial situation.

 At their core, money market accounts are basically just a type of savings account, with some minor variations.
 How much interest a money market account pays, and whether it’s the highest-paying deposit product offered, varies from bank to bank.
 The interest rates tied to money market accounts are typically referred to as the annual percentage yield (or APY).
 This reflects how much money you can expect to earn with compound interest each year.

-The best MMA rate available to all savers is 2.26% APY.
-That’s 12 times higher than the national average, according to Bankrate’s latest national survey of banks and thrifts.
-But there are more than a dozen banks that offer money market rates as high as 1.5% APY.
+The best MMA rate available to all savers nationwide is 2.31 percent APY.
+That’s more than 11 times higher than the national average, according to Bankrate’s latest national survey of banks and thrifts.
+But there are more than a dozen banks that offer money market rates as high as 1.7 percent APY.

 How do money market accounts stack up?